THE RIPENESS OF CANNABIS PLANTS:

 HARVESTING AUTO-FLOWERING CANNABIS PLANTS:

 Like any other Indica, Sativa or CBD-rich strain.
-The principles for harvesting an auto-flowering strain is the same.
+The principles for harvesting an auto-flowering strain are the same.
 The difference between autos and regular feminized strains is that the calyxes’ will probably be more swollen and slightly more open.
 The production of resin will be similar to that of a Sativa-dominant strain.
 These traits are the result of the Ruderalis parentage.
 Some examples to look at are: